buttonsrtoys/registrar/README.md

 register<MyModel>(context);
 ```

-After registering, the model will be available both on the widget tree and in the registry.
+After registering, the model will be available from anywhere.
 When no longer needed in the registry, simply unregister it:

 ```dart
 unregister<MyModel>(context);